Can you even handle the current season of appetizers that we’re in right now?

 - 8 oz. cream cheese, softened to room temperature

-- 1 TBSP jalapeno pepper, seeds removed and finely chopped
+- 1 Tablespoon jalapeno pepper, seeds removed and finely chopped

-- 2 TBSP scallions, white and light green parts, finely chopped (reserve the dark green tops!)
+- 2 Tablespoon scallions, white and light green parts, finely chopped (reserve the dark green tops!)

 - 1 1/2 tsp fresh ginger, minced